Himalayan tahr: Etymology

 The genus name Hemitragus is derived from the Greek words hēmi- meaning "half" and trágos meaning "goat".

 Characteristics

 The Himalayan tahr has a small head, small pointed ears, large eyes, and horns that vary between males and females.
 Their horns reach a maximum length of 46 cm.
 Himalayan tahrs are sexually dimorphic, with females being smaller in weight and in size and having smaller horns.
 The horn is curved backwards, preventing injury during mating season when headbutting is a common mating ritual among males.
 The average male tahr usually weighs around 73 kg, with females averaging 36 kg and is shorter in height than in length.
 The exterior of a tahr is well adapted to the harsh climate of the Himalayans.
 They sport thick, reddish wool coats and thick undercoats, indicative of the conditions of their habitat.
 Their coats thin with the end of winter and becomes lighter in color.
-This shedding is presumably an adaptation that allows their internal body temperatures to adjust to the harsh temperatures of the Himalayan Mountains.